gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 **I have a relatively standard 3-bed semi detached house, but am struggling to find an Air Source Heat Pump system that works for me.
 This new Heat Geek mini store might be the answer, but I wanted to run the numbers for my own situation before committing.**

 I am trying to replace my combi boiler from the last millenium with a new heat pump.
-I discovered that I would need noise planning permission (perhaps a discussion for another day) but also they couldn't place a hot water tank anywhere.
+I discovered that I would need noise planning permission (perhaps a discussion for another day) but also that there was no good place for a hot water tank anywhere.
 I have an old airing cupboard and loft, so is hardly a tiny flat - highlighting the level of infrastructure needed to enable a heat pump retrofit.

 Around this time I watched this video from Heat Geek announcing a new product they claim can deliver domestic hot water in a vastly reduced size as compared to standard water tanks, with a greatly simplified system design too: